jovivaspo/modelsRest/README.md

 # ModelsRest

-An example of serving a Transformer model with Flask-restx, Gunicorn and JsonWebToken.Provides diferent tools made using Transformer Model. <br>
+It provides a set of endpoints that allow developers to integrate language models into their applications.
+Using Flask-restx, Gunicorn and JsonWebToken.<br>

 - Translate: facebook/nllb-200-distilled-600M
 - Extract Keyworks: sentence-transformers/distiluse-base-multilingual-cased-v2